TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Introduction

 Deepfake technology, known for its ability to manipulate facial features and produce highly realistic synthetic videos, has seen rapid adoption in entertainment~\cite{liu_deepfacelab_2023, abdolahnejad_deep_2020}, marketing~\cite{kaur_deepfake_2024}, and personalized content creation~\cite{qi_mytimemachine_2024, qi_my3dgen_2025, wei_personalized_2025}.
 Yet, these advancements also introduce serious societal risks.
 Among deepfake types, talking-head deepfakes, which generate highly realistic head-and-shoulder videos of individuals speaking, are especially concerning.
 Driven by advanced generative models, these videos are potent tools for spreading misinformation, manipulating public discourse, and executing social engineering attacks~\cite{gambin_deepfakes_2024, saini_deepfake_2024, saif_fake_2024}.
 Their realism and ease of distribution make them particularly dangerous in sensitive domains like politics, finance, and media.
 In one real-world case, a finance worker was tricked into transferring \$25 million during a video call with a deepfake impersonating the company’s CFO~\cite{magramo_finance_2024}.
 These growing threats highlight the urgent need to understand talking-head deepfakes and to develop robust detection and mitigation strategies~\cite{gambin_deepfakes_2024, sirra_csslno_2024, liu_evolving_2025}.

-In response to the growing threats posed by talking-head deepfakes, numerous facial deepfake benchmarks have been proposed (see Tab. \ref{tab:datasets}, which played a central role in advancing detection methods.
-However, most existing benchmarks either focus on face-swapping techniques that are easy to detect \cite{rossler2019faceforensics++}, or rely on uncurated `in-the-wild' datasets \cite{chandra2025deepfake,yan2024df40} that include older, GAN-based deepfake \cite{rossler2019faceforensics++} or lip-sync-specific generators \cite{hou2024polyglotfakenovelmultilingualmultimodal,cai2024av,cai2022you}.
-These datasets often lack diversity in generation methods, suffer from low data quality due to artifacts, and do not provide controlled multi-modal evaluation settings.
-Furthermore, they do not reflect the capabilities of recent diffusion-based talking-head generators, which produce more realistic manipulations by synthesizing the entire facial region and controlling both pose and expression.
+In response to the growing threats posed by talking-head deepfakes, numerous facial deepfake benchmarks have been proposed (see Tab. \ref{tab:datasets}), which played a central role in advancing detection methods.
+However, most existing benchmarks are not well-suited for the modern talking-head landscape.
+Most deepfake datasets primarily feature face-swapping techniques \cite{rossler2019faceforensics++} rather than talking-head videos, which are generated using different techniques.
+Although large-scale and collected in the wild, these datasets often contain a high proportion of low-quality samples with noticeable artifacts \cite{chandra2025deepfake,yan2024df40}, making it easier to train detectors that ultimately perform poorly on more realistic deepfakes, which pose a greater threat.
+This leaves a gap in reliably measuring the performance of detectors against the more realistic manipulations produced by the recent talking-head generators.
 To address these gaps, we introduce TalkingHeadBench—the first manually curated, multi-generator, multi-modal benchmark designed specifically for evaluating detector robustness against state-of-the-art talking-head deepfakes.